ASainio/White-Dwarf-Lightcurves/README.md

      )
      ```
    - **Finaly**:
-     - Unique sources were selected.
+     - Duplicated sources were removed totalling 2037 sources for input.
      - The search radius was adjusted based on Gaia proper motions, with an additional two years of space.
 Minimum search radius was set to 5 arcseconds for low PM sources.
      - Sources with fewer than 50 data points were discarded.